canonical/data-science-stack/docs/how-to/dss/initialize-dss.rst

       dss create my-notebook --image=pytorch
       dss create my-notebook --image=kubeflownotebookswg/jupyter-scipy:v1.8.0

-From this point, DSS is ready for you to :doc:`create your first notebook </create_notebook>`.
+From this point, DSS is ready for you to :doc:`create your first notebook </how-to/jupyter-notebook/create-notebook>`.

 Conclusion
 ----------

 This guide explained how to initialize the DSS environment through the DSS CLI.
-You can now proceed to create your first notebook.
+You can now proceed to :doc:`create your first notebook </how-to/jupyter-notebook/create-notebook>`.